apache/camel/examples/camel-example-zipkin/README.md

 ### Configuration

+This examples assumes you will run Zipkin on the same host using the default collector port of 9410.
+If you wish to change those, you can do so using these files:

+Service1 is configured in the `src/main/resources/application.properties` properties file.
-Service1 is configured in the `src/main/java/sample/camel/Service1Application.java` source code.
+Service2 is configured in the `src/main/java/sample/camel/Service2Route.java` source code.
-Service2 is configured in the `src/main/resources/application.properties` properties file.
+Client is configured in the `src/main/java/sample/camel/ClientApplication.java` source file.

+src/main/java/sample/camel/ClientApplication.java

 Here you need to configure the hostname and port number for the Zipkin Server.

 ### Build

+First, start Zipkin as described belos in the [Zipkin web console]("Zipkin web console") section

 You will need to compile this example first: